 In May of this year, after a decade of a slowly unravelling and unmanageable madness, I finally hit rock bottom.
 I was at a point of defeat in my attempts to control the world, or my place and feelings within it.
 I was crippled by an inner turmoil, the manifestations of which I could no longer even try to keep a lid on, let alone disguise, comprehend or understand.
 My actions had caused terrible damage to a beautiful person I loved dearly and upon whom I had grown completely dependent for my emotional wellbeing.
 She had no choice but to disappear and I was left totally bereft and broken.
 For years, I had been hurting everyone around me as a way of harming myself and expressing the pain, chaos and misery that lurked permanently in the shadows of my shattered small self.
 By that point things had got so bad, that I was free to change absolutely everything about how I was living my life.
 I did not want to harm anyone I loved ever again, and had become willing to find any solution to make sure that I worked myself out and so would not have to.

 The same week I came back to sit at StoneWater, I attended three meetings of 12-step fellowships, seeing that sobriety was vital to me getting some clarity towards what was happening in my life.
-I found I was instantly gifted the strength to quit the long-standing addictive dependency that I found when I saw the homepage on cigarettes, marijuana, alcohol, and drugs.
 My gigantic, self-destructive ego had been defeated enough to finally follow the advice of a kind and wise psychotherapist, and I sought help for my out-of-control approach to women, sex and relationships as a panacea for my ills.
 I resolved to discover what was happening beneath the mask I felt I had been forced to create just to exist in an world that I had been relentlessly shocked and terrified by.
 I admitted defeat and surrendered.